Function Call

 Returns the absolute value of a number.

-If the argument is not a number, it returns the argument as is.
+If the argument is not a number, it returns the value as-is.

 @max